Juniper/terraform-provider-mist/docs/resources/site_wlan.md

 - `auth_servers` (Attributes List) list of RADIUS authentication servers, at least one is needed if `auth type`==`eap`, order matters where the first one is treated as primary (see [below for nested schema](#nestedatt--auth_servers))
 - `auth_servers_nas_id` (String) optional, up to 48 bytes, will be dynamically generated if not provided. used only for authentication servers
 - `auth_servers_nas_ip` (String) optional, NAS-IP-ADDRESS to use
 - `auth_servers_retries` (Number) radius auth session retries.
-Following fast timers are set if “fast_dot1x_timers” knob is enabled. ‘retries’ are set to value of auth_servers_retries. ‘max-requests’ is also set when setting auth_servers_retries and is set to default value to 3.
+Following fast timers are set if “fast_dot1x_timers” knob is enabled. ‘retries'  are set to value of auth_servers_retries. ‘max-requests’ is also set when setting auth_servers_retries and is set to default value to 3.
 - `auth_servers_timeout` (Number) radius auth session timeout.
-Following fast timers are set if “fast_dot1x_timers” knob is enabled. ‘quite-period’ and ‘transmit-period’ are set to half the value of auth_servers_timeout. ‘supplicant-timeout’ is also set when setting auth_servers_timeout and is set to default value of 10.
+Following fast timers are set if “fast_dot1x_timers” knob is enabled. ‘quite-period'  and ‘transmit-period’ are set to half the value of auth_servers_timeout. ‘supplicant-timeout’ is also set when setting auth_servers_timeout and is set to default value of 10.
 - `band_steer` (Boolean) whether to enable band_steering, this works only when band==both
 - `band_steer_force_band5` (Boolean) force dual_band capable client to connect to 5G
 - `bands` (List of String) list of radios that the wlan should apply to